wiltaylor/.graveyard/dart-mcp-server/README.md

 The easiest way to run the MCP server is with `npx`, but a Docker setup is also available.

-### Claude Desktop + npx
+### Find the MCP settings file for the client

+#### Claude

 1. [Install Claude Desktop](https://claude.ai/download) as needed
+2. Open the `claude_desktop_config.json` file, which can be located by opening the Claude Desktop app, going into its Settings, opening the 'Developer' tab, and clicking the 'Edit Config' button
+3. Follow the 'Set up the MCP server' steps below

+#### Cline

+1. [Install Cline](https://cline.bot/) in your IDE as needed
+2. Install the MCP server by opening your IDE, opening the Cline sidebar, clicking the 'MCP Servers' icon button that is second from left at the top, opening the 'Installed' tab, and clicking the 'Configure MCP Servers' button
+3. Follow the 'Set up the MCP server' steps below

+#### Any other client

+1. Find the MCP settings file, usually `[client]_mcp_settings.json`
+2. Follow the 'Set up the MCP server' steps below

+### Set up the MCP server

-2. [Install npx](https://nodejs.org/en/download), which comes bundled with Node, as needed
+1. [Install npx](https://nodejs.org/en/download), which comes bundled with Node, as needed
-3. Copy your authentication token from [your Dart profile](https://app.itsdart.com/?settings=account) and use that below
+2. Copy your authentication token from [your Dart profile](https://app.itsdart.com/?settings=account)
-4. Add the following to your `claude_desktop_config.json`, which can be found in Claude Desktop > Settings > Developer > Edit Config
+3. Add the following to your MCP setup, being sure to replace `dsa...` with your actual Dart token

    ```json
    {
      "mcpServers": {